OCTOBER 30, 2024

 Types of Integration Tests

-Think of integration testing as assembling a complex puzzle, where each piece (module) must fit together perfectly to create a complete picture.
+Think of integration testing in software as assembling a complex puzzle, where each piece (module) must fit together perfectly to create a complete picture.
 Different types of integration tests help ensure that these pieces come together smoothly.
-Here’s a breakdown of the main types, their strengths, and when to use each approach.
+Here’s a breakdown of software integration testing examples, their strengths, and when to use each approach.

 #1 Incremental Integration Testing